grafana/loki/docs/sources/upgrading/_index.md

 #### Index gateway shuffle sharding

-The index gateway now support shuffle sharding of index data when run in "ring" mode.
-This means that data is sharded by tenant and additionally replicated.
-In case you configured a high replication factor to accommodate for load (since in the past this was the only option to give a tenant more instances for querying), you should consider reducing the replication factor to meaningful value for replication (e.g. 3) and instead increasing the shard factor for individual tenants as required.
+The index gateway now supports shuffle sharding of index data when running in "ring" mode.
+The index data is sharded by tenant where each tenant gets assigned a sub-set of all available instances of the gateway ring.

+In case you configured a high replication factor to accommodate for load, since in the past this was the only option to give a tenant more instances for querying, you should consider reducing the replication factor to meaningful value for replication (e.g. from 12 to 3) and instead set the shard factor for individual tenants as required.

+If the global shard factor (no per-tenant) is 0 (default value), the global shard factor of is set to replication factor.
+It can still be overwritten per tenant.

+In the context of the index gateway, sharding is synonymous to replication.

 #### Index shipper multi-store support

 In previous releases, if you did not explicitly configure `-boltdb.shipper.shared-store`, `-tsdb.shipper.shared-store`, those values default to the `object_store` configured in the latest `period_config` of the corresponding index type.
 These defaults are removed in favor of uploading indexes to multiple stores.
 If you do not explicitly configure a `shared-store`, the boltdb and tsdb indexes will be shipped to the `object_store` configured for that period.